 In a world of customized products and many customer configuration permutations, processes often must solve for variation.
 Variation can express itself in multiple use case scenarios, or in multiple ways of doing the same thing.
 Processes improve when variation is narrowed.
 When new work enters the process, try to pinpoint its permutation right away, so that it can be sent down the proper route.
 This reduces variation at later process steps.
 If the same thing is done different ways by different teams, figure out the best way to do it and get everyone aligned.
 Cut variation whenever you can.

 Whether it be in a digital flow or a human flow, eliminate unnecessary steps.
-Extra steps suboptimize because they waste time and increase failure risk.
-If multiple sequential tasks in a process are able to be performed by one person, they should be.
+Extra steps sub-optimize because they waste time and increase failure risk.
+If multiple sequential tasks in a process are able to be performed without too much cognitive overload by one person, they should be.
 That makes the job more interesting, which increases motivation.
 But it also reduces the risk of handoff failures.
 Reduce checks and controls.
-Minimize reconciliations and approvals.
+Minimize approvals.
 The process itself should be built for quality.

 Workflows can be improved through technology.
 Once upon a time, information could appear only in one place at a time.
-Today, with shared databases, information can appear in as many places as is needed.
+Today, with continuously updated databases and instant communications, information can appear simultaneously in as many places as is needed.
 Once upon a time, complex processes required senior experts.
 Today, machine learning-based decision systems can help generalists perform expert work.
 Once upon a time, many roles were comprised of simple, repetitive tasks completed over and over.
-Today, robotic process automation frees humans from monkey work.
+Today, robotic process automation can free humans from monkey work.
 Consider how technology can be introduced to revolutionize process performance.

 Lags, Oscillations and Archetypes